aws/aws-cdk/packages/@aws-cdk/cli-plugin-contract/README.md

 ## Overview

-As any piece of software that interacts with an AWS account, the CDK CLI, needs AWS credentials for authentication and authorization.
-When it comes to choose which sources to get credentials from, it has the same behavior as the AWS CLI.
+As any piece of software that interacts with an AWS account, the CDK CLI needs AWS credentials for authentication and authorization.
+When it comes to choose which sources to get credentials from, it has the [same behavior as the AWS CLI][cli-auth].
 But this basic behavior may result in some failure scenarios:

 - The initial set of credentials to work with cannot be obtained.
 - The account to which the initial credentials belong to cannot be obtained.